onzfonz/comp227/src/content/8/en/part8b.md

 }
 ```

-This configuration might create problems if you have library-wide predefined functions
+This configuration might create problems if you have *library-wide predefined functions*
-which require declaring a variable even if it's not used at all, as is the case here.
+that require declaring a variable even if it's not used at all, as is the case here.
 Fortunately, this issue has already been solved on the configuration level.
 Once again hovering over the issue gives us a solution.
 This time we can just click the quick fix button: